 It can feel a bit daunting.
 But it is absolutely possible to rebalance your portfolio by yourself.

-If you choose to rebalance your portfolio yourself, Excel and Personal Capital are a few tools that can really help out.
+If you choose to rebalance your portfolio yourself, Excel and Empower (formerly Personal Capital) are a few tools that can really help out.
 You’ll need to check in with your portfolio at least once a year to ensure that your portfolio stays on track.

 It's important to note that a DIY portfolio rebalance can be a somewhat tedious process.
 This is especially true if you have multiple investment accounts.
 But if you want to give it a try, take a closer look at our full article.